MakerTobey/OpenMicrofluidics/Open Fluorescence Activated Droplet Sorting (FADS)/README.md

 0.4-3 milisecond (ms) pulses sent to the electrodes on chip (depending on droplet size, speed and electrode shape).
 This needs to happen with usually no more than a 100us delay after detecting the fluorescent signal, as the drops move fast.

-The pulse itself is then still alternating current (AC), with a frequency of ca. 0.1-40kHz frequency (generalisation: the higher the frequency in these limits, the stronger is the force on the droplet).
-Starting value here: 20kHz or higher. *Question: How can this value be smaller or equal the droplet sorting rate?*
+The pulse itself is then still alternating current (AC), with a frequency of ca. 0.1-80kHz frequency (generalisation: the higher the frequency in these limits, the stronger is the force on the droplet).
+Starting value for our project: 20kHz or higher. *Question: How can this value be smaller or equal the droplet sorting rate?*

 Apparently [square wave (DC-DC) pulses are more efficient for dielectrophoresis than AC waves](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=2ahUKEwiIjt2c94HhAhWHZ1AKHfeSCYYQFjABegQIABAC&url=https%3A%2F%2Ftigerprints.clemson.edu%2Fcgi%2Fviewcontent.cgi%3Farticle%3D1016%26context%3Dmecheng_pubs&usg=AOvVaw1J-VG6QFMguafNriVgkh64).
 This is also what most people in the field (who mention it) seem to use if they can.
 Generating these signals is not so hard - there are many decent small, open and cheap function generators.
 This can also easily be done on the same FPGA computer that is already used for data processing.